kasravnd/BioHub/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an improvement or new feature for BioAwesome
+about: Suggest an improvement or new feature for BioHub
 title: '[FEATURE] '
 labels: 'enhancement'
 assignees: ''